willymwaura/taskmanagerapi/README.md

 # taskmanagerapi
-simple todo app api
-It just have the get ,post , delete methods the api is currently running on willlymwaura.pythonanywhere.com till feb 2022
+todo app api made using django rest framework Authentication is done using djoser module caching is done using python memcached module